dgroomes/java-foreign-function-and-memory-api-playground/memory-leak/README.md

 ## Overview

 The FFM API is great because it makes "calling C code from Java easier".
-But, it can't make C itself any easies.
+But, it can't make C itself any easier.
 As a developer, you still bear the responsibility of managing memory allocated by C code even when you are operating from the comfort of a memory-managed runtime like the JVM.
 This project demonstrates a style of memory leak that you might make when calling C code from Java.